MotionScript-K/getUsersWithoutDepartment/README.md

+Bitrix.
 Script for getting users using a filter